java-wanted/jupik/03-oop/OOP.md

 - Extract the values for the NAME and AGE

 - Create an instance of a class to represent this information

+### Usual collections

+There are preexisting collections of elements in Java.
+This collections could be provided with a type of the elements.
+But the only reference types are accepted.

+Use a one to solve the followin issue:

+- Create a collection that contains five arbitrary names

+- Create a collection that contains five arbitrary integers

+- Create a collection where the i-th elements combines the i-th name and i-th integer of the collections above as a string in the format

+        NUMBER '-' NAME